TEAM

 Stuti Singh completed her BSc in biomedical sciences at Delhi University (2018), and an MSc degree in anthropology from Amity University (2020).
 Her dissertation explores traditional medical practices for treating snakebites in Madhya Pradesh.
 These findings were published in the edited volume Indigenous People and Nature: Insights for Social, Ecological and Technological Sustainability.
 She was the principal investigator of the project “Amchi of Old Days and Modern Amchi” (2021-2023) funded by the Indian Council of Medical Research.

 Stuti has been collaborating with us since March 2023, conducting fieldwork on medicine making tools among amchi in Spiti.
-She is currently co-authoring a chapter with Barbara for the forthcoming book Tibetan Materialities, edited by Emma Martin, Trine Brox, and Diana Lange.
+She co-authored a chapter with Barbara for the book Among Tibetan Materialities, edited by Emma Martin, Trine Brox, and Diana Lange (HASP 2025).